Colorado District

 Colorado is a district of the Abangares canton, in the Guanacaste province of Costa Rica.

 History

-Colorado was created on 24 April 1970 by Decreto 23, crea consejo distrital.
+Colorado was created on 24 April, 1970 by Decreto 23, crea consejo distrital.

 Geography

-Colorado has an area of km² and an elevation of metres.
+Colorado has an area of 201.04 km2 and an elevation of metres.

 Villages

-Administrative center of the district is the town of Colorado.
+The administrative center of the district is the town of Colorado.

-Other villages are Barbudal, Gavilanes, Higuerilla, Huacas (partly), Monte Potrero, Quebracho, Peñablanca, San Buenaventura, San Joaquín, Solimar and Villafuerte.
+Other villages are Barbudal, Gavilanes, Higuerilla, Huacas (partly), Monte Potrero, Quebracho, Peñablanca, San Buenaventura, San Joaquín, Solimar, and Villafuerte.

 Demographics

 For the 2011 census, Colorado had a population of inhabitants.

 Transportation

 Road transportation

 The district is covered by the following road routes: